-Where JW is the MSE loss function, α is stepping descent parameter (or the rate of descent), V is number of vertical nodes to reach d1 depth.
+Where JW is the MSE loss function, α is stepping descent parameter (or the rate of descent), V is number of vertical nodes to reach a depth of d1.
 The pseudocode for gradient descent computation can be found in appendices.